Dr. Choong-Nam Kang

-Dr. Kang joined MSU in 2010 and teaches various courses in the fields of International Relations and Asian Studies.
-He is also the founder and faculty advisor of the MSU Model United Nations Club.
+Dr. Kang joined Murray State in 2010 and teaches various courses in the fields of International Relations and Asian Studies.
+He is also the founder and faculty advisor of the Murray State Model United Nations Club.

 Dr. Kang earned his Ph.D. in Political Science from the University at Buffalo, State University of New York (SUNY), and his MA and BA in Political Science from Hanyang University (Seoul, South Korea).

 POL 250 Introduction to International Relations

 POL 302 Model United Nations II

 Kang, Choong-Nam.
 2017.
 “Capability Revisited: Ally’s Capability and Dispute Initiation.”
 Conflict Management and Peace Science.
 34(5): 546-571.

 Kang, Choong-Nam, and Doug Gibler.
 2013.
 “An Assessment of the Validity of Empirical Measures of State Satisfaction with the Systemic Status Quo.”
 European Journal of International Relations 19(4): 695-719.